Generic Name: aminolevulinic acid (Oral route)

 - Liver disease—Use with caution.
 The effects may be increased because of slower removal of the medicine from the body.

 A doctor or other trained health professional will give you this medicine in a hospital.
 It is given by mouth before surgery.

 It is very important that your doctor check your progress closely while you are receiving this medicine.
 This will allow your doctor to see if the medicine is working properly and to decide if you should continue to receive it.

-Avoid exposure to sunlight or room lights for 24 hours after surgery.
+This medicine may cause photosensitivity (increased sensitivity to sunlight).
+Avoid exposure to sunlight or room lights for 48 hours after surgery.

 This medicine may cause serious allergic reactions, including anaphylaxis.
 This can be life-threatening and requires immediate medical attention.
 Tell your doctor right away if you have a rash, itching, hoarseness, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth after you receive this medicine.

 Make sure any doctor or dentist who treats you knows that you are using this medicine.
 This medicine may affect the results of certain medical tests.